 Fencing in the front setback

-Although some concession is allowed on main roads, at least some degree of openness is still desired.
+Although some concession may be allowed on main roads, at least some degree of openness is still desired.
 If you wish to screen traffic noise with a solid wall, consider dense planting as it's more effective in absorbing sound.

 Streetscapes and safety